Working with Other Services

 Some services, such as the Salvation Army come to the fore when a large or prolonged incident occurs.
 They will provide catering functions and wash facilities at a staging area.
 St John volunteers also assist with eye washes and medical assistance should it be needed.

-Throughout the State, private farm fire units provide assistance during rural fires to the CFS, by supplying local information and support.
+Throughout the State, private farm fire units (FFU) provide assistance during rural fires to the CFS, by supplying local information and support.
 The private units have a capability of putting out hotspots and asset protection, as well as controlling running grass fires.

 CFS crews working with the SA Metropolitan Fire Service, SA Police and the SA Ambulance Service at a hazardous material spill in Port Augusta.